microsoft/maro/docs/source/key_components/rl_toolkit.rst

   exploration_action = explorer(greedy_action)

-Tools for Distributed Training
+Tools for Training
 ------------------------------

 .. image:: ../images/rl/learner_actor.svg
    :target: ../images/rl/learner_actor.svg
    :alt: RL Overview

-The RL toolkit provides tools that make distributed training easy:
+The RL toolkit provides tools that make local and distributed training easy:
-* Learner, the central controller of the training process in a distributed setting.
-Its task is to collect training data from remote actors and train the agents with it.
-There are two ways of doing
+* Learner, the central controller of the learning process, which consists of collecting simulation data from remote actors and training the agents with them.
+The training data collection can be done in local or distributed fashion by loading an ``Actor`` or ``ActorProxy`` instance, respectively.
-  so: 1) sending each actor a copy of the current model so that they can make action decisions on their own; 2) providing action decisions directly to actors (https://arxiv.org/pdf/1910.06591.pdf).
 * Actor, which implements the ``roll_out`` method where the agent interacts with the environment for one episode.
 It consists of an environment instance and an agent (a single agent or multiple agents wrapped by ``MultiAgentWrapper``).
+The class provides the as_worker() method which turns it to an event loop where roll-outs are performed on the learner's demand.
+In distributed RL, there are typically many actor processes running simultaneously to parallelize training data collection.
+* Actor proxy, which also implements the ``roll_out`` method with the same signature, but manages a set of remote actors for parallel data collection.
-It is usually necessary to define shaping functions that perform translations between scenario-specific information and model input / output.
-Three types of shaping are often necessary:
+* Trajectory, which is primarily responsible for translating between scenario-specific information and model input / output.
+It implements the following methods which are used as callbacks in the actor's roll-out loop:
-  * State shaping, which converts observations of an environment into model input.
+  * ``get_state``, which converts observations of an environment into model input.
 For example, the observation may be represented by a multi-level data structure, which gets encoded by a state shaper to a one-dimensional vector as input to a neural network.
 The state shaper usually goes hand in hand with the underlying policy or value models.
-  * Action shaping, which provides model output with necessary context so that it can be executed by the environment simulator.
+  * ``get_action``, which provides model output with necessary context so that it can be executed by the environment simulator.
-  * Reward shaping, which computes a reward for a given action.
+  * ``get_reward``, which computes a reward for a given action.
-  The class provides the as_worker() method which turns it to an event loop where roll-outs are performed on the learner's demand.
-In distributed RL, there are typically many actor processes running simultaneously to parallelize training data collection.
-* Decision client, which communicates with the remote learner to obtain action decisions on behalf of the actor.
+  * ``on_env_feedback``, which defines things to do upon getting feedback from the environment.
+  * ``on_finish``, which defines things to do upon completion of a roll-out episode.